 Sometimes life gets in the way of Sleep School: you get sick, your child gets sick or you miss a call.
 We understand and we are here to support you.
 We will send you recordings of the call if you are unable to attend.
 We will also provide you with the ability to pause and rejoin Sleep School at your convenience.

 As a company, we commit to investing whatever it takes to help your family in this process.
+In order to best achieve success parents should reach out to us early for guidance on how to support their child’s journey through Sleep School.

-We understand that life gets in the way, so will happily reschedule or try to accommodate you in any way we can until you reach the milestones.
+We understand that life gets in the way, so we will happily reschedule or try to accommodate you in any way we can until you reach the milestones.

-If you need help with anything sleep related after you have graduated from Sleep School, such as sleep regressions or disruptions, you can reach out to the team free of charge until your child is five years old.
+If you need help with anything sleep related after you have graduated from Sleep School, such as sleep regressions or disruptions, you can reach out to the team free of charge until your child is six years old.
 We see this as a sleep “insurance” of sorts offered as part of the service.

 As our goal is to repair your child’s sleep for the long-term, our method is a resilient and sustainable solution that is able to weather inevitable life changes.
 When sleep is approached with the consideration of a child’s underlying need to feel safe, the understanding and trust they build up is something they hold onto for the rest of their lives.